baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 ## July 1938: Police Commissioner William Lawson appoints the first black male police officers

 Police Commissioner William Lawson appointed Walter T. Eubanks, Jr., Harry S. Scott, Milton Gardner, and J. Hiram Butler, Jr., from a list of police candidates.
 The three officers were forced only to wear plain-clothes (a policy similar to Louisville, KY which appointed plain-clothes black police officers in 1928).
-Anticipating this change, the League of Colored Republican Voters had sponsored a school to prepare blacks Baltimoreans for the police examination.
+Anticipating this change, the League of Colored Republican Voters had sponsored a school to prepare blacks Baltimoreans for the police examination.[@farrar_baltimore_1998]

 ## February 21, 1942: Police officer Edward R. Bender kills Thomas Broadus